Understanding Face Shapes

 • Avoid bottom-heavy glasses

-• Oval vs. Oblong: Both are longer than wide, but oblong faces are noticeably longer relative to width, while oval faces remain balanced.
+• Oval vs. Oblong: Oblong faces are longer than oval faces, which remain balanced.

-• Round vs. Square: These shapes share similar proportions, but square faces have sharper jawlines and straighter edges.
+• Round vs. Square: Square faces have sharper jawlines and straighter edges, whereas round faces are soft and curved.

-• Heart vs. Triangle: Heart shapes are wider at the forehead, while triangle shapes are widest at the jawline.
+• Heart vs. Triangle: Heart faces are wider at the forehead; triangle faces are widest at the jawline.

 Frequently Asked Questions